 Ranking Miss P (London)

 Ranking Miss P is known as a British radio presenter who was born in London to Jamaican Parents and younger sister of Rita Marley.
 On 31 March 1985, she began a weekly reggae show on BBC Radio 1 on Sunday nights.
 It was Radio 1’s first ever show dedicated to reggae music, and was one of the station’s first black presenters.
-Her show on the 12 May 1985, was a tribute to the life and music of Bob Marley.
+Her show on the 12 May 1985, was an entire tribute to the life and music of her brother-in-law, Bob Marley.

 Olive Morris (London)

 Olive Elaine Morris was a British community leader and activist in the feminist, black nationalist, and squatters’ rights campaigns of the 1970s in the United Kingdom.
 She lived predominantly in South London.
-Leaving school without qualifications, but she later studied at Manchester University between 1975 and 1978.
+Leaving school without qualifications, but later studied a degree in economics and social science at Manchester University between 1975 and 1978.
 Olive passed away on the 12th of July 1979 at St Thomas’s Hospital, Lambeth.
 She was 27 Years old.

 Zita Holbourne (London)